 - Robyn Riddett

 - Jim Gard’ner

 Submissions were reviewed by Council and referred to an independent panel.
 A panel hearing was held on Monday 9 December and Tuesday 10 December 2019.

-Before making a final decision on the amendment, Council will consider the independent panel's advice.
-If the amendment is adopted by Council, then it will be submitted to the Minister for Planning for final approval.
+Before making a final decision on the amendment, Council considered the independent panel's advice.
+Once adopted by Council, the amendment was submitted to the Minister for Planning for final approval.